-I love the term the folks across the pond use for vacations: holidays, or “hols” for short.
+In place of the word vacation, I love the British term holidays, or “hols” for short.
 It’s perfectly descriptive, suggesting a sense of celebration and release.
 Another evocative term they use is “break,” as in the kids are on school break.
 It suggests a break from life, a relief from the humdrum, a chance to stop the clock, take a pass from the relentless pace of time.

 Getting away, far away, is a Scottish tradition, one carried down from clan chiefs, kings and lords who hunted and sported at their summer castles.
 Skip a few centuries, and the tradition was revived by the Scottish Railway, which capitalized on the ownership of vast amounts of land by establishing destination retreats for city folks eager to get away from it all.
 Today these grand, lordly lodges still stand, celebrating every aspect of the country gentry from venerable golf courses and miles of hiking trails over the downs to elegant tea rooms and sunny terraces.

 Recently I had a chance to visit a few of these storied country retreats, and came home convinced that they’re the perfect cure for the “stop the world I want to get off” blues.

 1. Turnberry Resort.
 World famous golf courses may be the lure for the majority of Turnberry’s guests, but there’s much more to keep you from searching for a wifi signal.
 Go horseback riding on the beach or try your hand at the ancient sport of falconry, then salute the sunset to the eerie tones of a lone bagpiper.
 And yes, there’s a spa, with lovely crisp white treatment rooms and a glassed-in pool with a view of the lighthouse and the sea.